UFC Fight Night: Lewis vs. Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Rothwell throws significantly more leather — a 1.8 sig. strike per minute gap.
 Rothwell is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Ivanov has tighter striking defense, making opponents miss more often.

 The Pick: Blagoy Ivanov over Ben Rothwell.
 This is essentially a pick'em.
-The model nudges toward Ivanov at 50%, but there's almost nothing separating these two.
-The market and our model are aligned — the line looks fair.
+The model nudges toward Ivanov at 54%, but there's almost nothing separating these two.
+Notably, the betting market has Ivanov at 49% implied while our model sees 54% — a 5-point disagreement that could signal value.

 Beneil Dariush